AskMeAgain/Event-Meshinery/README.md

 #### ParallelProcessor

-This Framework allows you to run processors in parallel, by defining multiple Tasks or **by using the ParallelProcessor:**
+This Framework allows you to run processors in parallel, by defining multiple MeshineryTasks or **by using the ParallelProcessor:**

     var task = MeshineryTask.<String, TestContext>builder()